 Does your small business have a disaster recovery plan?
 All businesses should have a plan to deal with a crisis.
 Doing so may reduce dangers and financial losses.
-Coming back from a disaster is a challenge for any business, but without any preparation, it might be impossible.
-You can’t just count on insurance awards and aid from government agencies to get your business up and running again.
-Many business owners do not have insurance that covers them in these situations.
+Coming back from a disaster can be hard for any business, but without a plan, it might be impossible.
+You can’t just count on insurance and government agencies to get your business up and running again.

 According to the Federal Emergency Management Agency (FEMA), 40% of businesses never reopen after a disaster.
-No business owner wants to be a part of such a statistic.
+Surely no business owner wants to see that happen.
 That is why businesses need to have a plan.
-We will go over some of the steps that business owners should start with when preparing a disaster plan.
-There is also a lot of free information online that businesses should take a look at.
-We will share links to some of these resources with you as well.
+We will go over some of the steps that business owners should start with when making a disaster plan.
+In addition to our information, we will share links to some resourceful websites with you as well.

 Business disasters to prepare for: